Nadorrano/dotfiles/README.md

 temporary packages in some txt file.
 Every time I forgot where I put the note or I entirely forgot of the packages installed.
 Most package managers does not let you to save a group of packages so I wrote a little script that allows you to do it.
 You can find **pacgroup** in the `\bin` folder.
+If you install the whole repo it's already available in your `$PATH`.
+This utility is thinked to be used with the Archlinux package manager **pacman** but it's really easy to convert it to be used with other package managers.

-To create a new group simply write `pacgroup --create my group package1 package2 ...`.
+To create a new group simply write `pacgroup --create mygroup package1 package2 ...`.
 To delete the reference to the group created (installed packages will not be actually removed) the syntax is `pacgroup --delete mygroup`.
 You can also `pacgroup --list` to see all groups saved and `pacgroup --list groupname to see the packages contained in the group.`

+To actually install/remove packages you can use the standard `pacman` command line arguments with `pacgroup` (*i.e.* `pacgroup -Sy mygroup`).
+The group name will be expanded and all arguments passed to `pacman`.

+Use this utility without `sudo`.

 ## components